Yosef-Ali/AI-Assisted-Web-UI-Starter/ai-prompts.md

-# AI Prompt Library for MCP Development

 ## Initial Setup
 ```
 Using the MCP servers available:
-1. Create a Next.js project with TypeScript and Tailwind
+1. Set up a Next.js project with TypeScript and Tailwind
 2. Initialize Shadcn UI with a New York style and slate color
 3. Install essential components (button, card, form, navigation)
 4. Set up a basic layout with header and footer